chandrakalakuppam/scalacode-repo/README.md

 opposed to one command per sbt launch), then the `coverage` command is sticky.
 To turn it back off when you're done running reports, use the `coverageOff` command or reset `coverageEnabled` with `set coverageEnabled := false`.

-Sample project with scoverage in both sbt and maven - [the scoverage samples project](https://github.com/scoverage/sbt-scoverage-samples).
+Sample project with scoverage in both sbt and maven - [the thotamanikanta23 samples project](https://github.com/thotamanikanta23/sbt-scoverage-samples).

 ## Notes on upgrading to version 1.6.0